Stratio/stratio-connector-sparkSQL/doc/src/site/sphinx/First_Steps.rst

 Querying Data
 =============

-All we have to do now is launching our query in the Stratio Crossdata shell.
+All we have to do now is launching our query in the Stratio Crossdata Shell.

 ::

       >  SELECT * FROM metastore.students;

-And after that, the query output will be displayed asynchronously on the Stratio Crossdata shell.
+And after that, the query output will be displayed asynchronously on the Stratio Crossdata Shell.

 Where to go from here
 =====================

-To learn more about Stratio Crossdata, we recommend you to visit the `Crossdata Reference <https://github.com/Stratio/crossdata/tree/master/_doc/meta-reference.md>`__.
+To learn more about Stratio Crossdata, we recommend you to visit the `Stratio Crossdata Reference <https://github.com/Stratio/crossdata/tree/master/_doc/meta-reference.md>`__.